 All back issues are available except issue 1.
 Subscriptions for future issues as well as requests for back issues should be directed to Prof. Carl Batt at Cornell, firstname.lastname@example.org, or to Dr. Lynn Rathbun, NNIN Deputy Director, LCR2@cornell.edu.
 Sorry, we can only ship to school or museum/research center addresses.
 And sorry, we can not distribute individual copies.
 Everyone, however, is welcome to view and print the content online.
 When requesting issues, please indicate:

 - School name and address including zip code

 NNIN is happy to consider large scale (district wide) distribution arrangements.
 We are particularly interested in novel uses of Nanooze and any information of the effectiveness of Nanooze in various situations.

 NNIN is happy to consider non-profit partners (museums, research centers, university outreach programs) for secondary distribution of Nanooze in Print.
 Please contact Prof. Batt or Dr. Rathbun.

 Nanooze in Print--in Spanish

 Through the efforts of Dr. Yajaira Sierra-Sastre and some enthusiastic students in Puerto Rico, NNIN is now able to offer print-ready files of Nanooze in Print, in Spanish.
-Currently, Issue 6 (self assembly) and Issue 9 (Space) are available.
+Currently, Issue 6 , 8, 9, 10, and 11 are available..
 NNIN is not at this point able to distribute printed copies of Nanooze in Spanish, but feel free to print the files for your use.
 Your feedback is appreciated.